 In order to improve the quality of their bodywork, most massage therapists focus on learning new techniques to add to their tool belts.
-But paradoxically, the most important element in successful massage outcomes might not be what techniques you do, but how you do them, and who you are when you're doing them.
+But paradoxically, the most important element in successful massage outcomes might not be WHAT techniques you do, but HOW you do them, and WHO you are when you're doing them.
 In other words, the kind of relatedness you establish with your clients, and your own internal state as you engage with them, may be the most important influencers on the quality and outcome of your work, as well as your clients' overall massage experience.
+As one psychotherapist said, “Good therapy is 80% who you are and 20% what you do”.

 Humans (and all mammals) engage in something called 'limbic resonance', where the internal state of one can deeply influence the internal state of the other, and vice versa.
 This can happen very rapidly, and often subliminally.
 To say it another way, others feel and respond to our inner states, and we in turn respond to theirs.
 We can actually regulate the internal state of another, and they can help regulate us.
 This is a fundamental and necessary part of human experience, and a huge benefit of massage, whether our clients (and we) know it or not.